Tomansion/Vue3-FastAPI-WebApp-template/README.md

 3. Modify the configuration:

-Follow the instructions in the [`backend/config/README.md`](backend/config/README.md) file to configure the application.
+Follow the instructions in the [`backend/config/README.md`](backend/config/README.md).
+Modifying the configuration is required to give the application access to the ArangoDB instance.

 4. Run the backend and frontend: